Information about Pandemic EBT, or P-EBT

 - Previously received P-EBT benefits for the 2019-20 school year;

-- Are assumed to be attending school virtually or via a hybrid model of virtual and in-person instruction for the 2020-21 school year.
+- Were assumed to be attending school virtually or via a hybrid model of virtual and in-person instruction for the 2020-21 school year.

-Under the P-EBT extension, each eligible child will receive a new P-EBT card with P-EBT benefits for the months of August and September 2020.
-These new P-EBT cards will be mailed directly to families in late October through late December.
-Eligible families do not need to apply to receive P-EBT extension benefits.
+Under the P-EBT extension, each eligible child received a new P-EBT card with P-EBT benefits for the months of August and September 2020.
+These new P-EBT cards were mailed directly to families in late October through late December.
+Eligible families did not need to apply to receive P-EBT extension benefits.

 Families who received P-EBT Extension benefits will get a small supplement for the months of August and September 2020 for parity with children newly eligible for P-EBT 2.0.
 Families who did not receive P-EBT extension benefits, but have recently been determined eligible for P-EBT 2.0, will get benefits for August and September 2020 with their P-EBT 2.0 benefits for the remainder of the 2020-21 school year.